gl-eb/yardlistr/README.md

 #### Time of day

-The time of day plot shows the distribution of checklists throughout the day, rounded to the nearest hour (e.g. both 6:33 and 7:29 round to 7:00).
+The time of day plot shows the distribution of checklists throughout the day.

 ![Time of day](man/figures/location_lists_time.png)